tsgates/arch-wiki-markdown/wiki/Lotus_Notes_in_32bit_Chroot.md

 You should now be able to start notes by typing 'notes' and hitting enter in the terminal.

-> Installing on a 32bit System
+> Installing on a 32bit system

 I'm not sure why this is even covered because it's so simple, but just to have a mention of this somewhere in the Arch Wiki, just follow the